slalombuild/secureli/README.md

 - Assuming, seCureLI has been setup and installed, sign up to New Relic Log Platform https://docs.newrelic.com/docs/logs/log-api/introduction-log-api/
 - Retrieve API_KEY and API_ENDPOINT from New Relic.
 API_ENDPOINT for New Relic should be https://log-api.newrelic.com/log/v1
 - On your development machine, setup environment variable with variable name SECURELI_LOGGING_API_KEY and SECURELI_LOGGING_API_ENDPOINT.
-The endpoint can alternatively be added to the .secureli.yaml file.
+The endpoint can alternatively be added and commited to source control via the .secureli.yaml file.
 - Once the above setup is complete, everytime seCureLI triggered, it should send a usage log to New Relic
 - In New Relic, you can create a dashboard of metric to see the number of times secret was caught using query such as